Arévalo

 Arévalo is a municipality in Spain, it is situated in the province of Ávila and is part of the autonomous community of Castile and León.
 The name came from the Celtic word arevalon, meaning "place near the wall."

 Regional importance

 The city is the capital of La Moraña.
 Queen Isabella I of Castile was raised here as a young girl.
-The government of Spain has declared this city a Historic-Artistic (more important than Soria) site due to its many examples of Mudéjar art.
+The government of Spain has declared this city a Historic-Artistic site due to its many examples of Mudéjar art.

 History

-The city is the hometown and birthplace of an author simply known as the Young Man of Arévalo, one of the most famous known crypto-Muslim authors after the forced conversions of Muslims in Spain.
+The city is the hometown and birthplace of an author simply known as the Young Man ("Mancebo") of Arévalo, one of the most famous known crypto-Muslim authors after the forced conversions of Muslims in Spain.
+The city also had a Jewish community before the expulsion of Spain's Jews in 1492.

 Location and population

 It is located at an altitude of 820 meters and is near the junction of the two rivers Adaja and Arevalillo.
-Its encompassed area is 46.07 km² and its population is 13.122.
+Its encompassed area is 46.07 km2 and its population is 13.122.
 In medieval times, it was the head of the agricultural sector (Comunidad de Villa y Tierra) of the same name.